microsoftgraph/msgraph-sdk-powershell/src/CrossDeviceExperiences/CrossDeviceExperiences/docs/v1.0-beta/Update-MgUserDevice.md

   - `[UserActivityId <String>]`: key: id of userActivity
   - `[UserId <String>]`: key: id of user

-MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this group is a member of.
-HTTP Methods: GET (supported for all groups).
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this device is a member of.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`: